REVIEW: Queenie by Candice Carty-Williams

 Whew!
 It’s been a while since I’ve done a book review on here, but that changes today.
 The book I will be reviewing lived in my virtual shopping cart for a long while, but after being overwhelmed with the social media hype, I gave in completely and hit purchase excitedly and impatiently.
-I finished reading it weeks ago but life happened, and I got caught up in things I had to priorities.
+I finished reading it weeks ago but life happened, and I got caught up in things I had to prioritise.

 When I opened Queenie by Candice Carty-Williams, unaware of what I was about to dive into, I quickly realised I was in for a good read.
 The girl depicted on the bright pink cover came to life instantly and reading her thoughts was indeed exciting, her voice was full of character and a ton of charm.
 Queenie, a 25-year-old writer at a newspaper is a protagonist in a fiction novel I related to as she wasn’t so foreign to me from the start.
 There was so much surrounding her that resembled the environments I grew up in and are deeply rooted in the culture that raised me.

 All Queenie wants is her ‘normal’ life back, but from the first few pages, nothing is going her way.
 The book is set in South London where similarly to Queenie’s life, everything appears to be changing.
-She is on a ‘break’ from her long-time boyfriend, Tom, who isn’t texting her back, she is falling at her job, still doesn’t speak to her mother, is forced to find a new place to live whilst simultaneously on the verge of a breakdown.
+She is on a ‘break’ from her long-time boyfriend, Tom, who isn’t texting her back, she is falling at her job, still doesn’t speak to her mother, and is forced to find a new place to live whilst simultaneously on the verge of a breakdown.
 It’s all going downhill.

 Throughout the book, we see Queenie struggle with life and make really bad (some terrible) decisions along the way.
-As the story progresses, it becomes clear that it is about more than a tale on complicated romance.
+As the story progresses, it becomes clear that it is about more than a tale of complicated romance.
 Rather, there’s a lot more depth to the story.
 From her dysfunctional family to her toxic relationships, self-sabotaging ways and declining mental health – so many layers get peeled off as you flip through each page.
 It’s a book about pain and trauma and how the road to healing is rarely ever linear but rather a longer process than we’d like it to be.

 I definitely can see why this book caused so much buzz on and offline.
 It’s a candid representation of a millennial young woman who is complicated, far from perfect and very human at that.
 Queenie definitely had her own personality and whether you liked her character or not she was very much herself.